jmcuneo/cs4241-final-project/README.md

 # Final Project

+Instructions on how to run:

+1. cd into frontend and do npm install
+2. do npm run dev in frontend folder to view the project frontend at http://localhost:5173/.
+3. run npm install in root directory
+4. run npm run server in root directory and it will run the server at http://localhost:3001 or set a PORT=portnumber variable to any port in your .env file.

 [Example Projects from A23](https://echo360.org/collection/50a4d343-caea-4deb-93ee-61bdd7da543f/public)

 For your final project, you'll implement a web application that exhibits understanding of the course materials.